Orchestral musicians 'living on breadline'

 "A lot of the string players are basically having to take out a mortgage to buy an instrument on top of a not very good salary," he said.

-Many colleagues live under the constant threat of unemployment, Kidd added.
+Mr Kidd said many of his orchestral colleagues lived under the constant threat of unemployment.

 "It's reached a point where [we] are having to rely increasingly on generous concert-goers - not just ticket buyers, but the few that are prepared to pay a little bit extra to keep supporting the orchestras," he said.